 Work toward sustainable development goals (SDGs)

-Minimising PFAS Emissions to water
+Minimizing PFAS Emissions

-*PFAS refer to Per- and Polyfluoroalkyl Substances, which can be individually identified and quantified by analytical methods accepted by legislative and regulatory authorities.
+(*2)： PFAS refer to Per- and Polyfluoroalkyl Substances, which can be individually identified and quantified by analytical methods accepted by legislative and regulatory authorities.